jet/propulsion/DOCUMENTATION.md

    - CosmosDb: when using Session Consistency, require that reads are contingent on the session token being used by the feed reader.
 This can be achieved by using the same `CosmosClient` to ensure the session tokens are synchronized.
 2. Perform a pre-flight check when reading, based on the `Index` of the newest event passed to the handler.
 In such a case, it may make sense to back off for a small period, before reporting failure to handle the event (by throwing an exception).
 The Handler will be re-invoked for another attempt, with a better chance of the event being reflected in the read.
    - Once such a pre-flight check has been carried out, one can safely report `SpanResult.AllProcessed` (or `PartiallyProcessed` if you wish to defer some work due to the backlog of events triggering too much work to perform in a single invocation)
-3. Perform the processing on a 'shoulder tap' basis.
+3. Perform the processing on a 'shoulder tap' basis, with the final position based on what you read.
    - First, load the stream's state, performing any required reactions.
    - Then report the Version attained for the stream (based on the Index of the last event processed) by yielding a `SpanResult.OverrideWritePosition`.
    - In this case, one of following edge cases may result: